 [Show: About Mostly value-neutral?]

 By and large, students are taught about sex free of any particular moral or ethical standpoint.
 The school doesn't impose any particular values or value systems (such as social, political, or ideological values) on students when teaching sex and related issues.

-Foothills Academy's approach to sex-ed: We teach all the required programs of studies which include health (gr.
+What Foothills Academy says: We teach all the required programs of studies which include health (gr.
 3 - 9) and CALM 20.
 Within each program, there is a sexual education component.